 Splint is a support given to the injured area that prevents movement of the bones.
 Things, such as a stick, big scale, rod, etc. can be used as a splint.
 Splint can be padded and tied to remain in place.

 iii.
 Do not tie it very tight, as this may block the blood circulation. iv.
 Do not move a person who has suffered neck or spinal injury.

 i.
 Remove person from hot area into the cooler area.

-iii.
+ii.
+Remove excess clothing. iii.
 Bathe person in cool water, or use a cool shower and then wrap the person in a wet towel and use a fan.
 (Do NOT use freezing water or water too cold.) iv.
 Do NOT give anything orally to person who is unconscious because he could choke.

 v.
 Do NOT give the victim anything orally (even water) until the condition has been stabilized vi.
 Because it can be fatal even after first aid treatment; the affected person should be provided medical treatment. vii.
 Continue first aid to lower temperature until medical help takes over. viii.